bfollek/funcy/README.md

 ## Notes

-### Compile error, as expected, when you try something that doesn't make sense,
+### Compile error, as expected, when you try something that doesn't make sense.

-For example, testing a call to `strings.ToLower` on ints:
+For example, a call to `strings.ToLower` on ints:

 ```go
 func TestMapBadFuncType(t *testing.T) {